YG (rapper): Early life

-Keenon Dequan Ray Jackson was born on March 9, 1990, in Paramount, California.
+Keenon Dequan Ray Jackson was born on March 9, 1990, in Compton, California.
+He grew up on the 400 block of West Spruce Street in Compton, California.
+The 400 block name would inspire his "4hunnid" tag, along with the names of his record label and streetwear brands.
 His stage name "YG" stands for "Young Gangsta."
-YG joined the Bloods gang in 2006 at age 16.
+YG joined the Pirus in 2006 at age 16.
 His father served time in jail for tax fraud.